-ESG investing is no longer solely the domain of equity investors.
+ESG investing is not just the domain of equity investors.
 Many asset managers are realising that the expertise and the relationships built up by equity analyst teams can be leveraged by fixed income and real asset investment teams, which also have the ability to support long-term change and opportunities to shape the future of our world.

-Default investment solutions have traditionally been made up of passive investment funds, and again we do not believe that this should be an obstacle to the integration of a responsible investment approach.
+Default investment solutions are often made up of passive investment funds, and again we do not believe that this should be an obstacle to the integration of a responsible investment approach.

 The investment manager of a passive or index fund is still a shareholder in the businesses held in the portfolio, providing an opportunity for the pension scheme to have a structured engagement policy and to vote on company resolutions.
-Index funds can also exclude companies and sectors based on their overall ESG characteristics or ‘tilt’ the funds’ indices away from harmful sectors, such as coal, to focus on renewables for example.
+Index funds can also exclude companies and sectors based on their overall ESG characteristics or 'tilt' the funds away from poor ESG performers or some specific sectors such as coal.

-Or pension providers could go one step further and offer a dedicated ESG default solution which invest in actively managed funds, to enable customers to invest responsibly at each step of their retirement journey.
+Or pension providers could go one step further and offer a dedicated Ethical and ESG default solution which invest in actively managed funds, to to align their investments with their beliefs at each step of their retirement journey.

 Self-select funds to integrate responsible investment

 Regulator and pension scheme members force greater spotlight on ESG investing